How Russia Hacked Obama's Legacy

 Former officials have placed a lot of hype in the statement — the key point of which was that Russia was behind the leaks, something that had been reported for months by cybersecurity companies and journalists — during the months since leaving office.
 But the fact remains that the brief release had been a small shot — and it missed.

 Was a press release released on a Friday afternoon, months after the hack, too little, too late?
 Not according to Obama administration officials.
 Just naming Russia, they say, should have been a sharp response enough to brush Russia back.
 And it wasn't their fault if no one paid attention to this press release, they say.
-“It was the Trump team that really took all of the oxygen out of the room and led to relatively scant coverage of that statement," said Price.
+“It was the Trump tape that really took all of the oxygen out of the room and led to relatively scant coverage of that statement," said Price.
 "I think that was not received in the way that some of us had hoped, that it would be sort of a galvanizing force."

 Less than five weeks later, Trump won the election and everything changed.
 Inside the Obama administration there was a growing realization about the true scope of what Russia had done — and how little they had done to combat it.
 On Dec.
 9, President Barack Obama announced an intelligence review to make clear just what Moscow’s role in the election had been.
 One month later, the public version of that assessment from the 17 intelligence agencies was released, concluding that "Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election."